-‘Alaskan Bush People’ Update: Bear Previews The Joker Cosplay; Gabe Brown Makes Social Media Comeback
+‘Alaskan Bush People’ Update: Bear Previews The Joker Cosplay, Gabe Brown Makes Social Media Comeback

 Gabe Brown Returns To Social Media

-Meanwhile, the fourth of the Brown brother, Gabe, posted a selfie after almost five months of absence on Instagram.
+Meanwhile, the fourth of the Brown brothers, Gabe, posted a selfie after an almost five months absence from Instagram.
 He teased his followers with a very short caption, saying, “I’m back.”
-There are an added emoji and a weird text laugh by the end of this post.
+There was an added emoji and a weird text laugh by the end of the post.

 Alaskan Bishe People Update: Gabe Brown posts photo of himself after a very long leave of absence on social media.
 Say “Hi” to your favorite bear man!
 VISIT OUR PAGE: www alaskanbushpeopleonline.com or check out the link on our bio. #alaskanbushpeople #alaska #discoverychannel #browntown